Garrett-Bodley/Garrett-Bodley.github.io/_posts/2024-03-22-fixing-a-corrupt-git-index.markdown

 end
 {% endhighlight %}

-The very beginning of `.git/index` contains a header that specifies how many entries are stored in the index.
-That's the return value `read_header` which we store in `count`.
+The first 12 bytes of `.git/index` constitute a header that specifies (amongst other things) how many entries are stored in the index.
+That's the return value of `read_header` which we store in `count`.

 Looking at the `read_entries` method shows this: